ubombi/vitalii.kozlovskyi.dev/content/posts/tech-interview.md

+---
-## How to make tech interviews comfortable for Candidate and efficient for you.
-TBD;
+title: "How to make tech interviews comfortable for Candidate and efficient for you"
+date: 2021-11-21T23:09:49+01:00
+ShowToc: true
+TocOpen: true
+---

 I'm not talking about FAANG-like whole day endurance test but time-limited (1-2h) talk.
 **Disclaimer**: This is an exclusively personal opinion.